-The River Trail is a one-mile loop trail to the Licking River, near the site where Daniel Boone and his men were captured by Shawnee Indians on a saltmaking expedition.
+• The River Trail is a one-mile loop trail to the Licking River, near the site where Daniel Boone and his men were captured by Shawnee Indians on a saltmaking expedition.

 Our 18-hole, miniature golf course is perfect for family entertainment.
-The mini-golf course is open seasonally (weekends only after Aug.
-7th through Oct.
-30th) and dependent upon weather so please call ahead for hours of operation.
+The mini-golf course is open seasonally and dependent upon weather.
+Equipment rental is available at the front desk of the Worthington Lodge.

 Two picnic shelters (one with rest rooms), are available for rental up to two years in advance.
 Tables, grills, and playgrounds are located throughout the park for a great picnic outing.

 Children's playground located near the mini golf course and picnic shelter.